jogme/openssl/doc/designs/evp_skey.md

 an element of a OSSL_PARAM array argument.

 There are other parameters that some but not all ciphers take.
-You'll find a substantial list in the manual for EVP_CipherInit(), and they are suitable for passing via OSSL_PARAM.
+You'll find a substantial list in the manual for OPENSSL_BOX_EVP_CipherInit(), and they are suitable for passing via OSSL_PARAM.
 The difference here is that *those* params are not provider-specific but algorithm-specific or operation-specific.